Skip to main content

 Step 4: Click Recovery followed by the Go back button.

-Step 5: Plug your laptop into a power outlet, and follow the steps on the screen.
+Step 5: If you are using a laptop, plug it into a power outlet, and follow the steps on the screen.

 After a few restarts, your PC will be set back to Windows 10 and will no longer be on Windows 11.
 This is the safest and easiest way to go back to Windows 10 as it keeps everything in place.
 You will not lose any of your files or documents, but any apps you installed while using Windows 11 will no longer be present.